hpcleuven/VscDocumentation/source/compute/software/installing_software/conda_based_managers.rst

       alias loadminiforge='module load Miniforge3/25.3.0-3'

-The next paragraph will show how to get started with Miniforge, followed by more advanced topics, including possible pitfalls and information on other Conda distributions.
+In the next sections, we will show how to get started with Miniforge, followed by more advanced topics, including possible pitfalls and information on other Conda distributions.